 In a receiver operating characteristic (ROC) curve the true positive fraction (TP or sensitivity) is plotted in function of the false positive fraction (FP or 1- specificity) for different cut-off points.
 Each point on the ROC curve represents sensitivity and one minus specificity pair corresponding to a particular decision threshold.
 FP fraction amounts to costs and TP fraction amounts to benefits.
 A test with perfect discrimination (no overlap in the two distributions) has a ROC curve that passes through the upper left (northwest) corner (100% sensitivity, 100% specificity).
-Therefore the closer the ROC curve is to the upper left (northwest) corner, the higher the overall accuracy of the test,[8].
+Therefore the closer the ROC curve is to the upper left (northwest) corner, the higher the overall accuracy of the test [9].
+The most commonly used global index of diagnostic accuracy is the area under the ROC curve (AUC) [10].
 The total area under the curve(AUC) is a measure of the performance of the diagnostic test since it reflects the test performance at several possible cut-off levels.
 The area lies in the interval [0,1] and the larger area, the better performance.